 Average price of electricity = $0.15/kWh

-Payback = (Project cost -( incentive + multiple measure-type incentive)) / energy savings
+Payback = (Project cost - incentive) / energy savings

 Get started today

 We can help you identify energy-efficiency opportunities in your facility and analyze their energy impact and cost-effectiveness.
-Customers with a maximum monthly peak demand greater than 100 kW are eligible for incentives to assist with Energy Savings Studies.
+Customers with a maximum monthly peak demand greater than 60 kW are eligible for incentives to assist with an ASHRAE Level 2 Energy Audit.

 If you need technical assistance in completing an energy-efficiency project, qualified contractors from our Trade Ally Network are available to assist you.
 To find a trade ally in your area please visit Trade Ally Network.